Cito/Pinboard-Pin/DEVELOP.md

 Development Notes for Pinboard Pin
 ==================================

 This is an add-on for pinning pages on [Pinboard](https://pinboard.in) in the web browser, based on the [WebExtensions](https://developer.mozilla.org/de/Add-ons/WebExtensions) system.
 This web extension has been developed for and tested with Firefox 50 for Windows and Linux.
-Since WebExtensions was created as a cross-browser standard, it should be portable to other platforms and web browsers like Chrome, Opera or Edge with only few adaptions.
+Since WebExtensions was created as a cross-browser standard, it should be portable to other platforms and web browsers like Chrome, Opera or Edge with only few adaptations.

 The web extension has been created using [Angular](https://angular.io/) and the [Angular CLI](https://github.com/angular/angular-cli).